 Modems Control Protocol

-The modems control module is communicating with the modems card using standard UDP socket connection over Ethernet and a hiSky proprietary UDP based management protocol.The connection to each modem card includes 3 IP addresses – one for Tx, one to Rx and one for control.
-Each modem card supports 10 channels.
-The multiplexing of the channels is based on UDP port – a port to every channel.
-For the MVP the HUB PP will only use one channel, so this requires 3 connection – one for Tx, one for Rx and one for control.
-The control is not part of this section and is described in another part of this document.
-So, for the following description, the Tx and Rx are done on different sockets.
+The modems control module is communicating with the modems card using standard UDP socket connection over Ethernet and a hiSky proprietary UDP based management protocol.The connection to each modem card includes three IP addresses – one for Tx, one for Rx and one for control.
+Each modem card supports 20 channels.
+The multiplexing of the channels is based on the UDP port – a port for each channel.
+For the MVP the HUB PP will only use one channel, so this requires 3 connections – one for Tx, one for Rx and one for control.
+The control (“PHY control”) is not part of this section and is described in another part of this document.
+So, for the following description, the actual implementation of Tx and Rx are done on different sockets.

 Comment: iDirect are using VLANs for the separation of data and control traffic.
 The exact details of this VLAN scheme are not known yet.
 It is not expected to have direct implications on the description in this section.

-The protocol includes packet type for the transfer of user data packets and control packets.
-Each packet will have a unique 2 Bytes serial number.
-For each data packet, an ack message will be sent to approve it was received.The protocol allows to aggregate more than one TS per packet but for the MVP only one TS per packet will be used.
+The protocol includes Opcode for the transfer of user data packets and control packets.
+Each packet will have a unique 2 Bytes Sequencenumber.
+For each data packet, an ack message will be sent to approve it was received.A NACK packet is sent when the TX buffers are full.
+The protocol allows to aggregate more than one TS per packet.
+In the MVP will only one TS per packet will be tested.

 The logic will be as follows: